open-policy-agent/gatekeeper-library/website/docs/validation/seccompv2.md

               description: >-
                 An array of allowed profile values for seccomp on Pods/Containers.

-                Can use the annotation naming scheme: `runtime/default`, `docker/default`, `unconfined` and/or `localhost/some-profile.json`.
-The item `localhost/*` will allow any localhost based profile.

-                Can also use the securityContext naming scheme: `RuntimeDefault`, `Unconfined` and/or `Localhost`.
+                Can use the securityContext naming scheme: `RuntimeDefault`, `Unconfined` and/or `Localhost`.
 For securityContext `Localhost`, use the parameter `allowedLocalhostProfiles` to list the allowed profile JSON files.